graphile/worker/website/docs/pro/index.md

 writing) gives you access to Worker Pro but that is all, you are not a sponsor and you are not entitled to other
 [sponsor perks](https://github.com/sponsors/benjie/).
-We strongly encourage you to sponsor Graphile instead, there's only upsides!
+We strongly encourage you to sponsor Graphile instead, there&apos;s only upsides!

-Some companies claim they "cannot" use sponsorship platforms; if your company is one of these then either you need to make do without the additional sponsor perks, or you need to help your organization to see the value of supporting the software that their business relies upon.
-Once you've successfully gained approval for sponsorship, you may discover other valuable open source projects within your stack that you could benefit from supporting.
+Some companies claim they &ldquo;cannot&rdquo; use sponsorship platforms; if your company is one of these then either you need to make do without the additional sponsor perks, or you need to help your organization to see the value of supporting the software that their business relies upon.
+Once you&apos;ve successfully gained approval for sponsorship, you may discover other valuable open source projects within your stack that you could benefit from supporting.
 Ready to enhance the entire open source ecosystem together?

 ### Is Worker Pro needed for production usage?

 No, absolutely not!
-Graphile Worker existed without these features for 5 years so they are not "essential," they're "nice to have" features, especially for larger teams or systems with more complex deployments.
+Graphile Worker existed without these features for 5 years so they are not &ldquo;essential&rdquo; they're &ldquo;nice to have&rdquo;
+features, especially for larger teams or systems with more complex deployments.

 ### Can I implement these features myself instead?